MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ### Proposed solution

 - For the application web tier, Contoso will use App Service.
-This PaaS service enables them to deploy the application with just a few configuration changes.
+Contoso can use this PaaS service to deploy the application with just a few configuration changes.
 Contoso will use Visual Studio to make the change, and they'll deploy two web apps, one for the website and one for the WCF service.
 - To meet requirements for a DevOps pipeline, Contoso will use Azure DevOps for source code management with Git repos.
 They'll use automated builds and release to build the code and deploy it to App Service.

 ### Database considerations